General Information about Social Security

 In general, US Social Security and Medicare taxes continue to apply to wages for services you perform as an employee outside of the United States if you are working for an American employer and for certain other employment situations.
 For more information on this see: Are Social Security and Medicare taxes payable when outside the US?

 Most people apply for Social Security retirement benefits as they reach what is called "Full Retirement Age."
 This is age 65 for people born in 1937 or earlier, and gradually increases until age 67 for people born in 1960 www.ssa.gov/retire2/retirechart.htm.
 It is possible to start drawing benefits at a reduced rate from age 62, or delay until as late as age 70, with an increase in benefits.

 There is increasing emphasis on electronic payments.
 Generally, your benefits can be credited directly to your US or foreign bank account.
-If this is not possible, payments can be credited to a debit card account under the DirectExpress card program, and you can make withdrawals using your card.
+If you don't have a US based bank account, ACA can help with the ACA-Member/SDFCU account.
+The account can be opened online and without a need for a US residential address.
+Transfers from an SDFCU account to your foriegn bank account are also possible.
+Payments can also be credited to a debit card account under the DirectExpress card program, and you can make withdrawals using your card.

 If you have worked less than 40 quarters (10 years) under Social Security in the United States, but also contributed to an equivalent social program in a country with which the United States has a bilateral social security agreement, you may still be able to obtain some retirement benefits from Social Security.
 See: International agreements and totalization benefits.